 For CHST, woody biomass may be collected from federal land if the person has rights to collect such wood and if the material collected is a byproduct of preventative treatment that is removed to reduce hazardous fuels or to reduce disease or insect infestation.

-Since 2008, USDA has spent $63 million to help 880 farmers, ranchers, and nonindustrial forestland owners establish and maintain bioenergy feedstocks on 53,115 acres in BCAP project areas.
-USDA spent another $248 million on biomass collection, harvest, storage and transportation during this period.
+Since 2008, USDA has spent over $40 million to help over 800 farmers, ranchers, and nonindustrial forestland owners establish and maintain bioenergy feedstocks in BCAP project areas.
+USDA has also spent hundreds of millions on biomass collection, harvest, storage and transportation.

 BCAP funding has been used to:

 Read more about how BCAP has helped farmers produce valuable biofuel crops:

 Please note that BCAP currently does not have any funding.
 It requires an annual congressional appropriation, and has not been funded since 2017, though it might again be funded in the future.
 If funded, a proposal for a BCAP project would then have to be submitted to the USDA by a project “sponsor,” defined as either a biomass conversion facility or a group of producers who own or operate acreage within a specified project area.